Savinja: Hydronym and etymology

-The Roman goddess Adsaluta, whose altars were found in the area of the settlement of Sava, was long identified with the Savinja.
+The Celtic goddess Adsaluta, whose altars were found in the area of the settlement of Sava, was long identified with the Savinja.
 Modern scholars have rejected the connection.

 Life along the river

 Raftsmen from Ljubno traveled along the river until the 1950s.
 In their memory, a bronze sculpture of a raftsman (Splavar), created in 1961 by Boris Kalin, stands on the river's left bank in Celje.